 Federal Insurance of Deposit Accounts.
 The Bank is a member of the Deposit Insurance Fund, which is administered by the FDIC.
 Deposit accounts in the Bank are insured up to a maximum of \$250,000 for each separately insured depositor.
 Insurance of deposits may be terminated by the FDIC upon a finding that the institution has engaged in unsafe or unsound practices, is in an unsafe or unsound condition to continue operations or has violated any applicable law, regulation, order or regulatory condition imposed in writing.
-We do not know of any practice, condition or violation that might lead to termination of the Bank's deposit insurance.
+As of the date of this Transition Report on Form 10-K, the Bank is not aware of any practice, condition or violation that might lead to termination of its deposit insurance.